-The superannuation rules apply tax at the highest marginal personal tax rate on any income which is not earned on an “arms-length” basis.
+The superannuation rules apply tax at the highest marginal personal tax rate on any income of a SMSF which is not earned on an “arms-length” basis.

 Income which is more than might be expected from transactions where the parties are related are caught by these rules.

 SMSFs are required to transact on an arms-length basis.